Xilinx/mlir-aie/tutorials/tutorial-8/README.md

 * Odd rows - left to right
 > The first row starts at index 0 and is the shim row.
 Therefore, the first regular tile row is actually an odd row at row index 1 and flows left to right.
 Note that the last tile in each row cascades to the tile directly above it.

-As far as  `mlir-aie` syntax support for cascade connections, we support cascade functionalty by simply placing tiles directly horizontally adjacnet to one another.
+As far as  `mlir-aie` syntax support for cascade connections, we support cascade functionality by simply placing tiles directly horizontally adjacent to one another.
 No additional operators are needed in `mlir-aie`.
 There are `core` ops that push and pull data from the cascade ports

 ```
 AIE.getCascade()